Why You Still Need Travel Insurance, Even with Flexible Cancellation Policies

 Furthermore, having emergency medical protection and trip interruption coverage in one package makes it possible for your medical bills to be covered and your prepaid trip costs reimbursed if you have to interrupt your trip because of a serious accident or illness.

-Similarly, emergency medical evacuation is not something that people are handing out refunds for.
-In fact, it’s consistently one of the most expensive travel emergencies you’ll encounter.
+Similarly, emergency medical evacuation is consistently one of the most expensive travel emergencies you may encounter.

 Even if you’re traveling domestically, medical evacuation can be a logistical and financial nightmare.
 Imagine what it would take to get you out of the Alaskan bush or off of an Hawaiian pali.